Best Practices & Style Guide

 Text on Brandeis websites should follow the grammar, punctuation and spelling rules outlined in the Associated Press Stylebook.
 See specific examples on the style guide page of this section.

 All web pages must be free of spelling errors.
 Carefully proofread material and review the Cascade CMS spell-checker results that appear after you submit a page.
 You may also toggle the spell-checker in the WYSIWYG to underline misspelled words in red.
-You may add words to your personal dictionary in the CMS, but be careful not to add a spelling error!
-There is currently no way to remove an error from your personal dictionary.

 Space Between Sentences